EmbeddedSystemClass/Truck_Project1/README.md

 It uses the ESOS library.
 Each ESOS_USER_TASK will run independently.<br />
 Each task must be registered in user_init.<br />
 <br />
-Basically, the  PIC24FJ128GB110 will route message traffic to and from the FPGA, the TS-7200<br />
-and the LCD screen.
-The AVR chip is the driver for the LCD screen and just gets commands from<br />
-the PIC24FJ128GB110 over the serial port.
-The path to the FPGA is the SPI and the path to the<br />
-AVR and the TS-7200 are serial ports.
-The keypad input manages the menuing of the LCD screen<br />
-and can display optional real time info like engine speed, engine temp, oil pressure, etc.<br />
-There will also be a task to read the ADC's which measure temp sensors and the oil pressure.<br />
-The FPGA has 2 serial ports (transmit only) that send rpm & mph data to a couple of off-the-<br />
-shelf 4 digit LED's that will be on the dashboard.
-The FPGA also sends the rpm & mph data to<br />
-the PIC24FJ128GB110 via the SPI (as master).<br />
-Other telemetry data can be added later like distributor timing to use for spark advance.<br />
-The TS-7200 has a removable (not hot-swapable) compact flash disk so the idea is to have a <br />
-'black box' FDR that records the last so many hours or minutes of the telemetry data to a<br />
-file that can be downloaded later.<br />
 <br />
 // skeleton example of 2 tasks - test1 task sends mail to cmd_param task<br />
 <br />